solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 environment.
 Developers test the most recent version in the second production environment, and if it functions adequately, the second environment begins handling user requests.
-If an unexpected error occurs, developers can rollback the application by serving requests from the older environment.
+If an unexpected error occurs, developers can roll back the application by serving requests from the older environment.
 As newer versions of an application often require database updates, it is recommended to update the database to support the new and previous versions of the software before deploying